epam/NGB/docs/md/user-guide/um-users.md

 In opened pop-up window: input user authentical account into the "**User name**" field (**1**), if you want to assign to user specific role(s) or group(s) select them from the dropdown list (**2**) and click "**Add**" button for confirmation (**3**).
 Then click "**Create**" button (**4**) to finish adding new user:

 ![NGB User Management](images/um-users-2.png)
-> Note: the *ROLE_USER* role is assigned to all users by default, you cannot delete it while adding a user.
+> Note: the *USER* role is assigned to all new users by default, you cannot delete it while adding a user.

 After that created user will be appeared in the NGB users list: